Actuary Salary in Toronto, Canada

 Stop applying to jobs.
 Get recruiters to chase you instead.

-The average total compensation of a Actuary in Greater Toronto Area, CA is CA$81,435.
+The average total compensation of a Actuary in Toronto, Canada is CA$87,935.

-While there is no minimum salary for a Actuary in Greater Toronto Area, CA, the average total compensation is CA$81,435.
+While there is no minimum salary for a Actuary in Toronto, Canada, the average total compensation is CA$87,935.

 I have a different question